New STudent Information

 Although there are more students with disabilities in postsecondary education today than ever before, it is very possible that there are situations in which College instructors have had little experience with students with disabilities.
 Also, you could have difficulty advocating for yourself to express your needs.

 - Be prepared!
-Practice what you are going to say and be prepared to discuss your abilities (and your disabilities) as well as accommodations you are requesting.
+Practice what you are going to say and be open about your needs.

 - Don't procrastinate!
-Make an appointment to talk with your instructor(s) within the first two weeks of each semester.
+Make an appointment to talk with your instructor(s) as soon as you realize that you may need accommodations.
 Adjustments and accommodations need to be planned as early as possible, especially when it involves testing.

 - Take it with you!
-Bring your Accommodation Letter from DSS.
-Remember the Accommodation Letter verifies your need for accommodations and your registration with DSS.
-YOU must request these letters at the beginning of each semester.
+Bring your Faculty Notification Letter from SAR.
+Remember the Faculty Notification Letter verifies your need for accommodations and your registration with SAR.
+You must request these letters in order to receive accommodations.

 - Problems?
 When problems arise, contact the Assistant Coordinator or Coordinator of